 We found ALAN exposure increased nocturnal activity and caused earlier activity onset, which was intensified by social interactions.
 Furthermore, ALAN exposure decreased per3 expression in the hypothalamus uniformly, but bmal1 expression was only disrupted in social birds in central (hypothalamus) and peripheral (liver) clocks.
 The interaction of ALAN’s effects across social conditions was supported by the relationship of circadian hypothalamic genes on activity onset.
 It has been debated in the field as to whether these two are connected, with some studies showing molecular and behavioral changes (21, 22) while others show behavioral changes in the absence of underlying circadian molecular changes (7, 23).
 Previous research linked bmal1 gene expression with activity onset (21).
 We found hypothalamic expression, in the early morning, of bmal1, cry1, and per2 significantly predicted activity onset, supporting Dominoni et al’s finding while linking two more circadian genes to activity onset.
 In social groups, these genes' expression was more severely affected by ALAN, correlating with stronger advances in activity onset.

 The central clock in the SCN performs the crucial role of synchronizing peripheral clocks across an organism, with desynchronization leading to health deficits (24, 25).
 ALAN, and other stressors, have the capability of disrupting peripheral rhythms even if behavioral rhythms or the core clock are untouched, desynchronizing the organism’s system (26, 27).
 We found that ALAN reorganized the relationship of circadian genes differently in birds that were isolated compared to grouped.
-Different patterns emerged between the two treatments and in the early night we saw increased desynchronization of central and peripheral clocks particularly for social birds.
+Different patterns emerged between the two treatments, and in the early night, we saw increased desynchronization of central and peripheral clocks particularly for social birds.
 Therefore, in social settings, ALAN not only disrupts both core and peripheral clocks but also leads to a greater degree of desynchronization in their relationship compared to isolated birds.

 Contrary to our hypothesis, we observed no significant differences in melatonin levels across treatment groups, suggesting that the mechanism by which ALAN and social interactions affect circadian rhythms may not directly involve melatonin suppression.
 There are mixed findings on ALAN’s ability to suppress melatonin (6-8, 28).
 Some prior studies reported ALAN-induced melatonin disruption in birds, housed individually or socially (6, 28, 29).
 However, we previously found no suppression of melatonin in bird housed individually (7) and another study in humans found negative effects from ALAN independent of melatonin excretion (8).
 These discrepancies may be due to species, light intensity, and individual variation, demonstrating the complex interplay of physiological responses to environmental change.